 - Open OST Index.
 This will toggle the song list you see in the screenshot above.
 Here you can browse and manually select the track you want to play.
-Click the < > buttons in the middle of the music player to navigate between pages.
+You can navigate the pages using the < > buttons in the middle.

-The Achievements tab can be found in the Main Menu and can also be brought up in-game.
-It is also covered in our Tutorial mission.
+The Achievements tab can be found in the Main Menu, but can also be brought up via the top menu in-game.

-Players can click on the new button above the selected unit's UI box to bring up the input menu.
-Names can be entered a name via direct keyboard input or by manually clicking the letters.
-After clicking [confirm] the chosen name will hover over the ship, distinguishing it from other units and allowing you to more easily keep an eye on it.
+You can name a ship by clicking the [A___] button above a selected unit's UI box.
+In the Input Screen you can enter the desired name via direct keyboard input or by manually clicking the letters.
+Click [CONFIRM], and the chosen name will hover over the ship, distinguishing it from other units and allowing you to more easily keep an eye on it.
 Names can be changed or removed at any time.

-The background of the main menu will change depending on the type of content you played last (vs.CPU/Multiplayer or Single-Player).
-Right now there are two main menu backgrounds, both animated, but we will be adding more later.
+The background of the mod's main menu will change depending on the type of content you last player.
+Right now there are two (animated) main menu backgrounds, (vs.CPU/Multiplayer and Single-Player), but we will be adding more later.

-You can also click anywhere in the background to hide the menu to admire the scenery, and then bring it back by clicking anywhere again.
+Tip: You can click anywhere in the background to hide the menu, and click again to bring it back.

-The Literature menu is a series of documents that details the backstory of the FXmod timeline, and what we believe happened in the Homeworld galaxy in general.
+- The Literature section is a series of documents that details the story of the FXmod timeline, and what we believe happened in the Homeworld Galaxy in general.